WieFel/LyricsGenreClassification/README.md

 | Hip-Hop           | 5.420          |
 | Religious         | 1.859          |

+The filtered data set containing the genres can be found <a href="https://drive.google.com/open?id=1-m1cfzDWbC4tQiwUm5EjtLVZVrU8XQkW">here</a>.

 #### 2. Expand contractions
 In this step, all the lyrics texts are taken and the contractions are expanded.

 #### 3. Tokenization
-The lyrics, which are still encoded as normal strings, are now tokenized ignoring the sentence- or
+The lyrics, which are still encoded as normal strings, are now tokenized ignoring the sentence- or newline-structure.
+The output of tokenization is a simple list of words.

 #### 4. POS tagging and lemmatization
 In this step, the tokenized lyrics texts are taken, first POS tagged and then lemmatized.
-The POS tagging converts the example text from above to pairs of `(word, POS tag)`.
+The POS tagging converts the list of words from above to pairs of `(word, POS tag)`.
 After the POS tagging, lemmatization is applied and the text is transferred back to a normal list of words representation.

 #### 5. Filter stopwords